 → Writing Prompt 9: You got a summer job working for your neighbor, but after three days he fires you!
 Was it because of something you did?
 Are you embarrassed or relieved?
 What will you tell your parents?
 Write a short story about being fired from a job.

 → Writing Prompt 10: There are some careers that are dangerous.
 Believe it or not, fishing workers and loggers have a statistically more dangerous job than firefighters or police officers.
 Yet any one of those jobs could lead to death in the wrong circumstances.
 What do you think compels someone to work in a dangerous job?
-Do you think it’s for money, prestige or the thrill of cheating death on a daily basis?
+Do you think it’s for money, prestige, or perhaps the thrill of cheating death on a daily basis?
 Write an essay explaining your point of view.